luanrv00/tsks/README.md

-# tsks-cli
+# tsks

-_A stateful command line interface to help you handle your daily tsks (with contexts!)._
+A stateful command line interface to help you handle your daily tsks (with contexts!).

 ## Features

 * Add tsks, check what is already done and list active or archived tsks
-* Synchronize your tsks and access them from all your terminals!)
+* Synchronize your tsks and access them from all your terminals!
+  (soon accessible from a webapp as well)
-* Increase your daily tsks management with contexts `tsks add tsk --context=today` (see `tsks help add` for more info!)
+* Increase your daily tsks management with contexts using `tsks add tsk --context=today` (see `tsks help add` for more info)

 ## Installation